Weng Cho Chew

 Prof. Chew teaches undergraduate courses and graduate courses.
 Throughout his career at UIUC, he has taught a large variety of undergraduate courses, ranging from electrical machinery, linear systems, electronic devices, electromagnetic fields and waves, to quantum mechanics for electrical engineers.
 He also teaches graduate courses in fundamental electromagnetics, waves and fields in inhomogeneous media, and theory of microwave and optical waveguides.
 He seeks to explain difficult concepts in a simple way so that one can obtain good physical insight from the complicated mathematics.
 He often supplements his lectures with supplementary lecture notes.
 He believes in the adages, "Once the mind is stretched, it does not regain its original dimension," and, "If you can't explain something simply, you don't really understand it."
 He is the winner of IEEE Graduate Teaching Award, the UIUC Campus Award for Excellence in Graduate and Professional Teaching, and IEEE AP Chen-To Tai Distinguised Educator Award.

 Prof. Chew's research interest is in computational electromagnetics and fast computational algorithms for solving electromagnetic scattering and multiphysics problems.
-His recent research interest is in adding modern physics and multi-physics concepts to computational works.
+His recent research interest is in adding quantum effects and multi-physics concepts to computational works.
 This includes developing models for solar cells, nano-electronics, quantum transport, and Casimir force.
 He also studies computational methods to solve the multi-scale problem in computer chip and circuit design.
 He works with the Area of Excellence Project at The University of Hong Kong on "Theory, Modeling, and Simulation of Emerging Electronics".